Chapter 9 Performance metrics

 9.2 Metrics for Standard Error Estimators

-9.2.1 Assessing SEs for Our Cluster RCT Simulation
+9.2.2 Assessing SEs for the Cluster RCT Simulation

-To assess whether our estimated SEs are about right, we can look at the average estimated (squared) standard error and compare it to the true standard error.
+Returning to the cluster RCT example, we will assess whether our estimated SEs are about right by comparing the average estimated (squared) standard error versus the true sampling variance.
 Our standard errors are inflated if they are systematically larger than they should be, across the simulation runs.
-We can also look at how stable our standard error estimates are, by taking the standard deviation of our standard error estimates.
-We interpret this quantity relative to the actual standard error to get how far off, as a percent of the actual standard error, we tend to be.
+We will also look at how stable our variance estimates are by comparing their standard deviation to the true sampling variance and by computing the Satterthwaite degrees of freedom.

 summarise(